 - (a) General Rule.
 All students placed in the Academic Success Program pursuant to §1-1001 shall comply with the requirements of this section. - (b) Academic Counseling.
 Each student in the Academic Success Program must participate in academic counseling or support programs established by the Office of Student Affairs for the benefit of Academic Success students. - (c) Approval of Courses and Course Load.
 Each Academic Success Program student must obtain the approval of the Office of Student Affairs before registering for or dropping any course during preregistration or Add/Drop.
 The Office of Student Affairs shall maintain a system for preapproval of any course registration for Academic Success students. - (d) Restriction on Courses and Activities.
 Academic Success Program students may not participate in activities for which non-classroom credit, externship, or directed research credit is available.
-Students in the Academic Success Program may not serve as an officer, board member or committee chair in any student organization, and may not participate in any interscholastic
+Students in the Academic Success Program may not serve as an officer, board member or committee chair in any student organization, and may not participate in any interscholastic competition.
+Academic Success Program students may participate in on-campus clinical programs.

-- competition.
-Academic Success Program students may participate in on-campus clinical programs. - (e) Intensive Legal Analysis.
+- (e) Intensive Legal Analysis.
 Academic Success Program students shall be required to complete the Intensive Legal Analysis course in the spring semester of the first year.
-Intensive Legal Analysis shall be a required course for purposes of §1-201(d). - (f) Advanced Legal Analysis.
-Students whose grade point average is below a 2.500 at the end of the first year and who did not complete Intensive Legal Analysis during the student's first year shall be required to complete Legal Methods III: Advanced Legal Analysis during the second year.
+Intensive Legal Analysis shall be a required course for purposes of §1-201(d). - (f) Legal Methods III: Writing for the Bar Exam.
+Students whose grade point average is below a 2.500 at the end of the first year shall be required to complete Legal Methods III: Writing for the Bar Exam during the third year.
+This course shall fulfill the Legal Methods III course requirement.